winesapOS/winesapOS/UPGRADES.md

 **No Action Required:**

 - BalenaEtcher system package is replaced with the AppImage which makes the upgrade process much faster and use less disk space.
+- Add GPG signatures to all winesapOS packages and the database metadata.

 ## 3.2.1 to 3.3.0